liaskast/Jupyter-Notebook-Portfolio-Optimization/README.md

 ## Instructions

+### How to Run

+The main piece of code the drives the notebook can be found in file [main](Main/main.py), while the notebook where the code is run is called [Terminal](Main/Terminal.ipynb).

 ### How to Input your Own Portfolio

 N.B.
 To determine at which location in the code to find each of the below steps please find in the code (i.e. ctrl+f) the following commands.